-- (4) Consists of (a) a stock option for 220,000 shares that vests at a rate of 1/4th of the shares of our Class B common stock underlying the stock option on July 12, 2018 and the remaining shares subject to the stock option vest at a rate of 1/48th of the shares of our Class B common stock underlying the stock option monthly thereafter, (b) a stock option for 160,000 shares that vests at a rate of 1/48th of the shares of our Class B common stock underlying the stock option each month following the March 15, 2018 vesting commencement date, and (c) a stock option for 400,000 shares that vests at a rate of 1/48th of the shares of our Class B common stock underlying the stock option each month following the January 17, 2019 vesting commencement date.
-The stock options are early exercisable.
-The stock options also provide that, in the control, all of the unvested shares subject to the stock options will become immediately vested and exercisable as of the date immediately prior to the change in control.
-Such stock options are subject to continued service as a director. - (5) Consists of (a) a stock option for 200,000 shares that vests at a rate of 1/48th of the shares of our Class B common stock underlying the stock option each month following the March 26, 2018 vesting commencement date and (b) a stock option and the vests at a rate of 1/48th of the shares of our Class B common stock underlying the stock option and month following the abnaural 17, 2019 vesting commencement date.
-The stock options are stock
+- (4) Consists of (a) a stock option for 220,000 shares that vests at a rate of 1/4th of the shares of our Class B common stock underlying the stock option on July 12, 2018 and the remaining shares subject to the stock option vest at a rate of 1/4th of the shares of our Class B common stock underlying the stock option monthly thereafter, (b) a stock option for 160,000 shares that vests at a rate of 1/4th of the shares of our Class B common stock underlying the stock option monthly thereafter, (b) a stock option for 160,000 shares that vests at a rate of 1/4th of the shares of our Class B common stock underlying the stock option each month following the March 15, 2018 vesting commenent date.
+Tand (c) a stock option for 400,000 shares that vests at a rate of 1/4th of the shares of our Class B common stock underlying the stock option each month following the January 17, 2019 vesting commencement date.
+The stock options also provide that, in the event of a change in control, all of the unvested shares subject to the stock options will become immediately vested and exercisable as of the date immediately prior to the change in control.
+Such stock options are subject to continued service as a director. - (5) Consists of (a) a stock option for 200.000 shares that vests at a rate of 1/48th of the shares of our Class B common stock underlying the stock option each month following the March 26, 2013 vesting commencement date and (b) a stock option for 400,000 shares that vests at a rate of 1/48th of the shares of our Class B common stock underlying the stock option each month following the March 26, 2013 vesting commencement date and (b) a stock option stock underlying the stock option each month following the January 17, 2019 vesting commencement date.
+The stock options are and early exercisable.
+The stock option stock underlying the stock option stock and early exercisable and early exercisable.
+The stock option stock option stock and early exercisable are stock option stock options are subject to the stock options will become immediately vested and exercisable as of the date immediately prior to the change in control.
+Such stock options are subject to continue device as a director.